cleverca22/tox_decoder/README.md

-to decrypt packets, apply toxcore.patch to toxcore and rebuild

-then start a tox client like this
+to decrypt packets, start a tox client like this
 ```
 TOX_LOG_KEYS=/tmp/keys LD_PRELOAD=./result/lib/liblogkeys.so qtox
 ```